kotolex/checking/README.md

 If your test suite uses a data provider more than once, you might want to avoid the IO overhead, if this provider fetches the data from some external source (database, file system, http request etc.).
 You can use the `cached` parameter to force the provider to fetch the data only once and store it into memory.
-Please, be vary of the memory consumption, because the cache persists until the whole suite is done running.
+Please, be varied of the memory consumption, because the cache persists until the whole suite is done running.
 Also, be careful when using the cache when running tests in parallel.

 DATA_FILE helper can use this parameter too.